post2amitsaini/AssessmentDemo/README.md

-Clean Architecture In SwiftUI
+Clean Architecture In SwiftUI.
 Separation of Concerns in Swift App using Clean Principles.
 A demo project showcasing the setup of the SwiftUI app with Clean Architecture.

 # AssessmentDemo
 The Demo App uses 3 Swift Package Managers